Crystal Palace - Leeds: How to watch, team news, betting odds, stream

 Crystal Palace have lose their appeal against the red card dished out to captain Luka Milivojevic against Wolves, so he will not be available.
 Hodgson has seen his injury issues in defense ease, but Wayne Hennessey and Connor Wickham and Joel Ward are out.

-Leeds could have Diego Llorente and Raphinha available, but they are missing Adam Forshaw, Kalvin Phillips and will be without Rodrigo as he had to self-isolate after being in close-contact with someone who has contracted COVID-19.
+Leeds are without Diego Llorente but have Raphinha on the bench, but they are missing Adam Forshaw, Kalvin Phillips and will be without Rodrigo as he had to self-isolate after being in close-contact with someone who has contracted COVID-19.

 Odds and ends (full odds provided by our partner, PointsBet)